Jailhouse Rock (song)

-"Jailhouse Rock" is a song recorded by American singer Elvis Presley for the film of the same name.
+"Jailhouse Rock" is a rock and roll song recorded by American singer Elvis Presley for the film of the same name.
 It was written by Jerry Leiber and Mike Stoller.
-RCA Victor released the song on a 45 rpm single on September 24, 1957, as the first single from the film's soundtrack EP.
+RCA Victor released the song on a 45 rpm single on September 24, 1957, and as a 78 rpm single in the UK, as the first single from the film's soundtrack EP.
 It reached the top of the charts in the U.S. and the top 10 in several other countries.
 The song has been recognized by the Grammy Hall of Fame, the American Film Institute, and others.

 Characters and themes

 Some of the characters named in the song are real people.
 Shifty Henry was a well-known Los Angeles musician, not a criminal.
 The Purple Gang was a real mob.
 "Sad Sack" was a U.S. Army nickname in World War II for a loser, which was also the name of a popular comic strip and comic book character.

-According to Rolling Stone, Leiber and Stoller's "theme song for Presley's third movie was decidedly silly, the kind of tongue-in-cheek goof they had come up with for The Coasters.
+According to Rolling Stone, Jerry Leiber and Mike Stoller's "theme song for Presley's third movie was decidedly silly, the kind of tongue-in-cheek goof they had come up with for The Coasters.
 Presley, however, sang it as straight rock & roll, overlooking the jokes in the lyrics (like the suggestion of gay romance when inmate Number 47 tells Number 3, 'You're the cutest jailbird I ever did see') and then introducing Scotty Moore's guitar solo with a cry so intense that the take almost collapses."
 Gender studies scholars cite the song for "its famous reference to homoerotics behind bars," while music critic Garry Mulholland writes, "'Jailhouse Rock' was always a queer lyric, in both senses."
 Douglas Brode writes of the filmed production number that it's "amazing that the sequence passed by the censors".

 Releases and chart performance

-The single, with its B-side "Treat Me Nice" (another song from the film's soundtrack) was a US number one hit for seven weeks in the fall of 1957, and a UK number one hit for three weeks early in 1958.
-In addition, "Jailhouse Rock" spent one week at the top of the US country charts, and reached the number one position on the R&B chart.
+The single, with its B-side "Treat Me Nice" (another song from the film's soundtrack) was a US number one hit on the Billboard Hot 100 for seven weeks in the fall of 1957, and a UK number one hit for three weeks early in 1958.
+In addition, "Jailhouse Rock" spent one week at the top of the US country charts, and reached the number one position on the R&B charts.

-Also in 1957, "Jailhouse Rock" was the lead song in an EP (extended play single), together with other songs from the film, namely "Young and Beautiful", "I Want to Be Free", "Don't Leave Me Now" and "(You're So Square) Baby I Don't Care" (but with "Treat Me Nice" omitted).
-It topped the Billboard EP charts, eventually selling two million copies and earning a double-platinum RIAA certification.
+Also in 1957, "Jailhouse Rock" was the lead song in an EP (extended play single) titled Jailhouse Rock, together with other songs from the film, namely "Young and Beautiful", "I Want to Be Free", "Don't Leave Me Now" and "(You're So Square) Baby I Don't Care" (but with "Treat Me Nice" omitted).
+It topped the Billboard EP charts, ultimately selling two million copies and earning a double-platinum RIAA certification.